canaltinigne/DeepHeightWeight/README.md

 ## Usage

 In order to train height network, run `train.py`.
 For weight network run `train_weight.py`.
 Instructions are given as comment lines in the header.
+You can find the performance of models on height and weight estimation test sets in `Results_HW.ipynb` notebook.

 ## Weight Dataset